If you’ve lost your Facebook shares because you move your site to HTTPS/SSL, this article is just for you

 In your new URL, you should include a link to the old URL.
 For example, if your new URL was https://example.com/post-url, and the old URL was http://example.com/post-url, you should include this snippet in the https://example.com/post-url:

 Using this method tells the crawler that the canonical URL is at the old location, and it will use that to generate the number of likes and shares on the page.
 Any new likes and shares will continue to aggregate on the old URL as well.

 Sounds complicated if you are not a developer?
+Do not worry about that.
 Here is the secret that will make it simple